dvudd/CI_PP3/README.md

 **RESULTS**

 ## Bugs
+<details><summary>BUG: Rows are not separated by whitespace</summary>
-BUG: The last word of one row and the first word of the next row is not separated by whitespace, making it easy to misspell.
+The last word of one row and the first word of the next row is not separated by whitespace, making it easy to misspell.
 This was fixed by adding a whitespace in the end of the `get_random_string` function
 ```python
 return " ".join(random.choice(words) for _ in range(length))
 ```